LLNL/shroud/docs/helpers.rst

 helpers create the same function.
 Added to the wrapper's
 format dictionary to allow it to be used in statements.

+This field is formatted.

+fmtdict
+^^^^^^^

+A dictionary which will be formatted and added to the common format dictionary used to process the helpers.

 api
 ^^^